mscribellito/terraform-google-serverless-vault/README.md

 ### Initialize the Vault Server

 The initial service deployment will be private to prevent someone else from initializing Vault.
-The service will be made public after initializing.
+The service will be made public after initializing and authentication delegated to Vault.

 Set some environment variables to make following commands cleaner: